-Double stick tape the 5° wedge to the bottom of your router base.
+The significant 5° back arch makes it difficult to keep the router square to the sides for an accurate vertical cut.
+Make a 5° wedge the same size as your router baseplate and attach it to the baseplate with double-stick tape (illustrated).
 You'll use this wedge for routing from the neck block area all the way to the last brace in the lower bout.
-Once you get to the last brace, remove the wedge, read just the height of the bit, and finish the cut to the center of the tailblock before stopping again.
+You'll stop there, remove the wedge, readjust the height of the bit, and finish the cut to the center of the tailblock before stopping again.
 This will be repeated on the opposite side of the body.
+With the router unplugged, practice with the wedge and try to keep the router bit square to the sides.
+It won't be perfectly square everywhere at all times, but should give excellent results.